LeeTeng2001/better-glsl-plugin/README.md

 <!-- Plugin description -->

 Who is the target audience for this plugin?
-Anyone that want to have a smooth, integrated glsl development environment inside their ide.
-I've tried various shader plugin in VSCode, jetbrain, but all they do is simple syntax highlighting only.
+Anyone that want to have a smooth, integrated glsl development environment inside their favourite ide.
+I've tried various shader plugins in VSCode, jetbrain, but all they have is simple syntax highlighting only.

-This plugin is still in development, once it's done, it'll bump it version to v1.0.0.
+This plugin is still in development, once it's done, it'll bump its version to v1.0.0.

 Features 🥰:
 - Code completion for built-in variables, functions, types and more